 After graduating from the University of Michigan with a Philosophy degree, I worked as an educator and technologist serving students in public urban schools for five years, working with Teach For America - Miami-Dade and KIPP New Orleans Schools.
 I also served as an Operations Director at the Teach For America New York City Institute in 2011 and 2014, and worked as a Teacher Development Coach with TeachNOLA in 2013.
 Eager to utilize data science to expand the impact of my work, I returned to the University of Michigan and completed dual masters degrees in Applied Statistics and Information Science.
 I will be entering the PhD program at the University of Washington's Paul G. Allen School of Computer Science and Engineering in fall 2018.

 I previously worked as a Professional Practice Fellow in the data science and digital insights team at ProQuest, and as a data science engineering and visualization intern at GoPro.
 In the winter of 2017, I was a Graduate Student Instructor for SI618: Data Manipulation and Exploratory Data Analysis with Ceren Budak.
-In the summer of 2017, I was an educational data mining research intern with Ryan Baker at the Penn Center for Learning Analytics, where I developed the computational framework and API for the MOOC Replication Framework, and the auctestr package for R, in collaboration with a research team at Penn and Michigan.
-I am also a Team Captain and Project Mentor with the Michigan Data Science Team.
+In the summer of 2017, I was an educational data mining research intern with Ryan Baker at the Penn Center for Learning Analytics, where I developed the computational framework and API for the MOOC Replication Framework and the auctestr package for R, in collaboration with a research team at Penn and Michigan.
+I was also the VP of Education and a Project Mentor with the Michigan Data Science Team.

 In addition to my research, I'm passionate about running, and am a five-time Boston Marathon finisher.